JanuszBedkowski/gpu_computing_in_robotics/README.md

 # Requirements

-Software was developed and tested on LINUX UBUNTU 14.04 with following libraries OpenGL, GLUT, PCL 1.5, CUDA>=7.5
+Software was developed and tested on LINUX UBUNTU 14.04, 16.04 with following libraries OpenGL, GLUT, PCL 1.5, CUDA>=7.5

-remark: there is a problem with NVCC on UBUNTU 16.04, CUDA 8.0 (work in progress)

 # Build
 Each lesson is an independent software package, thus the following steps should be performed: